 My man and I are on our way to join a few friends for dinner at the Blue Gate, a fish place somewhere in Osu, the happening neighborhood of Accra, Ghana.
 We’ve not eaten there before, but as always we are eager for a new dining experience.

 Inside the gates is the open-air terrace restaurant.
 We find the gang, already there, drinking beer and sharing a huge fish, eating with their fingers, the proper way.
 There is no silverware, but plastic bowls with water, a bit of tired soap, and small towels are available for the germ-conscious.
+Clearly this is not the year 2020.
 The table is covered with a plastic cloth in garish colors with a fitting design of beer bottles.
 The lighting consists of a single fluorescent tube.
 All tables are occupied and the crowd is laughing and happy.
 This pleases me.
 I like happy people.

-We are three Ghanaians, three Americans, one Canadian, one Swede and one Dutch person (me), in case this is of interest to you.
+We are a motley crew of three Ghanaians, three Americans, one Canadian, one Swede and one Dutch person (me), in case this is of interest to you.

 We pick away at the fish while we listen to the entertainment, a Ghanaian songstress with a cheap guitar.
 She’s a Rasta Sistah, says our friend Tara, who has recently seen her at a party.
 The Rasta Sistah has a Rasta hairdo, dread locks, wears jeans and a scarlet blouse with long sleeves.
 Her black purse dangles off her shoulder while she treats us to her music.
 Her pretty face sports laughing eyes and a big mouth full of beautiful white teeth.
 She sings with enthusiasm, vigor and no talent.
 Her thumb strums the guitar with force, in the key of C only.
 She’s unabashedly loud, belting out sixties’ tunes and reggae songs, taking occasional liberties with the lyrics.
 For the fun of it, we join in now and again.
 “Tell me you lo-o-ove me only…” we all wail and she rushes up to our table to give us the full benefit of her C chord.